What Is Accounts Receivable: Understanding Your AR Accounts

 If you’re training to become a CPA or already working in the field, you likely have a solid grasp of accounts through CPE training.
 However, as a business owner, mastering the basics is essential for understanding your finances.
 Knowing each account’s function is critical for tracking cash flow and assessing your financial position.

-Today, we’d like to focus on Accounts Receivable – what it is, how it works, and why it’s important to know the difference between Accounts Receivable and Accounts Payable.
+Today, we’d like to focus on Accounts Receivable – what it is, how it works, and why it’s important to know the difference between AR and AP.
 Ready?
 Let’s dive in!

 Key takeaways: